So what are dependencies in project management?

 Put them to work with a project management software like ClickUp.

-Here, you can set three kinds of Task Dependencies:
+Here, project managers can set three kinds of Task Dependencies:

-- Waiting on: tasks that need to be completed before this task
+- Waiting on: All the tasks that need to be completed before this task

-- Blocking: tasks that can’t begin unless this task is complete
+- Blocking: All the tasks that can’t begin unless this task is complete

-- Link to: tasks that are related but not dependent on each other
+- Link to: All the tasks that are related but not dependent on each other

 All you have to do is click on the ‘…’ menu to open the action menu for the Task and then add one or more tasks as a dependency type of your choice.